Drug and Alcohol Rehab in Massachusetts

 Massachusetts rehabs for drug and alcohol addiction treatment provide evidence-based and quality rehabilitation programs for those seeking long term recovery from substance abuse on the east coast.
 If you believe you or someone you love is ready to start their journey to recovery, let American Addiction Centers (AAC) help you find personalized and affordable treatment.

 Massachusetts has a rich history and is a popular tourist location throughout the entire year.
-Drug rehab centers in MA are scattered throughout the entire state, but larger cities that have higher populations tend to attract more facilities for addiction treatment.
-These high-population cities include Boston, Worchester, Springfield, Cambridge, and New Bedford.
+Drug rehabs in Massachusetts are scattered throughout the entire state, but larger cities that have higher populations tend to attract more facilities for addiction treatment.
+These high-population cities include Boston, Worcester, Springfield, Cambridge, and New Bedford.
 There were a total of 414 treatment facilities in 2018.2

 Our program comes with a 90-day brand promise.
 If you complete 90 days of treatment with us, you can return for a complimentary 30 days of treatment if you relapse.

-Do Rehab Centers in Massachusetts Treat Alcohol and Drug Addiction?
+Do Massachusetts Rehab Centers Treat Alcohol and Drug Addiction?

 Certified drug and alcohol rehabs in Massachusetts treat all forms of addiction.
 Whether you are struggling with an addiction to cocaine, meth, opioids, alcohol, marijuana, or another substance, you can receive evidence-based treatment at an addiction facility in Massachusetts.

 The top 5 substances treated in Massachusetts and the corresponding number of people admitted into rehab for each one is as follows:1

 - 49,399 people were admitted to rehab for heroin addiction.

 - 20,894 people were treated in rehab for alcohol abuse.